 This non-traditional salad screams summertime.
 It's light and refreshing and the perfect treat on a hot day.

-"This recipe contains several ingredients that help support healthy skin," says Zhu.
-"Both peaches and watermelon naturally contain over 80 percent water and serve as additional sources of hydration."
-Watermelon is also high in lycopene, a powerful antioxidant that may support our immune system and heart health.
+"This recipe has several ingredients that help support healthy skin," says Zhu.
+"Both peaches and watermelon naturally have over 80 percent water and serve as sources of hydration."
+Watermelon is also high in lycopene, a powerful antioxidant that is linked to immune support and heart health.

-Blatner says this recipe is a great way to use those not-quite-ripe peaches you have on your cupboard.
-"Grilling peaches brings out natural sweetness, which is a good trick if you have peaches that aren't ripe yet."
+Blatner says this recipe is a great way to use those not-quite-ripe peaches you have laying around.
+"Grilling peaches brings out their natural sweetness, which is a good trick if you have peaches that aren't ripe yet."

-She also suggests doubling (or tripling) on the watercress.
-"Watercress is a superstar in the vegetable world and has been ranked as one of the highest-antioxidant vegetables of all time," Blatner says.
-This salad is a win-win.
+She also suggests doubling (or tripling) the watercress in this peach salad recipe.
+"Watercress is a superstar in the vegetable world and has been ranked as one of the highest-antioxidant vegetables," Blatner says.

 Get the Grilled Peach and Watermelon Burrata Salad recipe and nutrition info at SkinnyTaste.

-This pizza uses a base of whole-wheat pizza dough, which is great because whole-grain products tend to be more nutrient-dense compared to dough made of white flour.
+This pizza uses a base of whole-wheat pizza dough, which makes it a great source of whole grains.

 You'll also get good protein in this dish thanks to the chicken and ricotta cheese (which also provides calcium).
 Overall, this meal is a great balance of both macronutrients and micronutrients.

-Get the Chicken Peach and Ricotta Pizza With Argula and Balsamic Glaze recipe and nutrition info at Recipe Runner.
+Get the Chicken Peach and Ricotta Pizza recipe and nutrition info at Recipe Runner.

 6. Peach Chia Yogurt

 We love the versatility of this four-ingredient yogurt.
-It can be eaten as a breakfast or a snack and whipped up in less than five minutes — just let it soak overnight.
+It can be eaten as a breakfast or a snack — just let it soak overnight.

 "This recipe is a fiber superstar," Blatner says.
-This sweet treat contains 8 grams of fiber thanks to the peach and chia seeds, so you can expect your tummy to be full for longer.
+This yummy yogurt has 8 grams of fiber thanks to the peaches and chia seeds, and foods high in fiber may help you feel ffull for longer.